 As from 2018 the Environmental protection agency is also the designated Swedish authority for greenhouse gas permits.

 The Ministry of the Environment is the ministry responsible for climate issues and thus also for emissions trading.
 Amongst other things, they participate in international climate negotiations, negotiations of EU legislation and is responsible for national legislation in this area.

 The Swedish Transport Agency is advising the Swedish Environmental Protection Agency regarding air traffic within the EU ETS.

-SWEDAC is Sweden's national accreditation body that accredits controllers who verify emissions reports.
+SWEDAC is Sweden’s national accreditation body that accredits controllers who are given the right to verify emissions reports.

-The United Nations Framework Convention on Climate Change is the administrative body for emissions trading under the Kyoto protocol.
-They manage ITL, the international transaction log.
-ITL basically performs the same work as EUTL does for the EU ETS, but ITL instead monitors and controls international emissions trading under the Kyoto Protocol.
+The United Nations Framework Convention on Climate Change (UNFCCC) administers the ITL, the international transaction log.
+ITL monitors and controls international emissions trading under the Kyoto protocol.